Mac security 101: How secure are Macs, really?

 Use antivirus software

-XProtect provides some antivirus protection, but you might also install third-party antivirus software.
-Most well-known solutions have products for Macs.
+XProtect provides some antivirus protection, but you might also install third-party antivirus software and a mobile threat defense (MTD) tool.
+Most well-known solutions have products for Macs, so consider upgrading your virus protection by incorporating an additional solution.

 Use a high-quality Apple MDM solution to configure, monitor, and update Macs.
 Understanding the current state of your devices and policy compliance can help you find ways to maintain and fortify your security posture.
 It can also give you a security baseline, making it easier to detect abnormal behavior.